Mishawaka, Indiana: Transportation

 Mishawaka is served by TRANSPO municipal bus system, which also serves South Bend and several smaller suburbs in South Bend-Mishawaka metropolitan region.
 The Interurban Trolley's Bittersweet/Mishawaka route stops at Martin's Supermarket, connecting riders to the city of Elkhart and the town of Osceola.
 The closest Amtrak station and the closest commercial airport are both located in western South Bend.
+Amtrak also has a stop in Elkhart which is a bit closer.